-2. PROJECT NARRATIVE (not more than 6 pages)
+2. Project Narrative (not more than six pages)

-The project narrative MUST NOT exceed six pages, including text, figures and tables, printed using standard 8.5-in. by 11-in. paper with 1-in. margins (top, bottom, left, and right).
-The font must not be smaller than 11 point.
-Do not include any Internet addresses (URL's) that provide information necessary to review the application because the information contained in these sites will not be reviewed.
+The project narrative MUST NOT exceed six pages including text, figures and tables, using standard letter size (8.5-in. by 11-in.) paper with 1-in. margins (top, bottom, left, and right).
+The content should be written in Times New Roman 11-pt font, single-spaced, and aligned in "justified" mode.
+Figure captions may be Times New Roman 9-pt font.
 The project narrative must include:

-- (a) Abstract: Provide a single paragraph summarizing the proposed experiment, quantities to be measured, samples to be studied, expected scientific results, and impact. - (b) Scientific Motivation: Describe the background, the objectives of the experiment, the scientific questions to be addressed, the proposed experimental method including the specific measurements to be made, the expected outcome and impact, and the relevance to the objectives in the program announcement.
+- (a) Abstract: Provide a single paragraph summarizing the proposed experiment, quantities to be measured, samples to be studied, expected scientific results, and impact. - (b) Scientific Case: Describe the background, the objectives of the experiment, the scientific questions to be addressed, the proposed experimental method including the specific measurements to be made, the expected outcome and impact, and the relevance to the objectives in the program announcement.
 Also discuss why the proposed experiment is uniquely suited to OMEGA and/or OMEGA EP.
 The experimental design should be described, including simulations, predictions, and previous experimental results (if any) that show the goals of the proposed experiment can be achieved.
 The proposal should focus on the specific experiment. - (c) Proposed Experiments and Expected Results: Please describe the proposed experimental configurations, geometry, requirements of the laser, diagnostics and targets, number of the shot days and the expected number of shots, preliminary shot plan, and the data to be collected.
-A schematic layout of the experiment should be included.
-This section should contain sufficient information so that reviewers will be able to evaluate the application in accordance with the merit review criteria listed in Part V, Section A. - (1) Laser and Experimental Configuration: Provide information on the required OMEGA and/or OMEGA EP laser, including number of beamlines, total energy on target, beam-to-beam energy variance, pulse shape, beam-smoothing requirements, beam timing and synchronization requirements, beam pointing, laser diagnostics, the primary target physics diagnostics and specific measurements with the needed primary diagnostics, number of shot days, and expected number of shots.
-Also indicate whether the experiment will use an existing platform and existing diagnostics or will require new capabilities and/or new diagnostics. - (2) Equipment: Information on the experimental equipment requirements of the projects, including both standard equipment items, which may be provided by UR/LLE, and any special equipment to be purchased or provided by the applicant.

-- (3) Targets: Describe proposed target types, number, suppliers, and method of obtaining targets.
+A schematic layout of the experiment should be included. - (1) Laser and Experimental Configuration: Provide information on the required OMEGA and/or OMEGA EP laser, including number of beamlines, total energy on target, beam-to-beam energy variance, pulse shape, beam-smoothing requirements, beam timing and synchronization requirements, beam pointing, laser diagnostics, the primary target physics diagnostics and specific measurements with the needed primary diagnostics, number of shot days, and expected number of shots.
+Also indicate whether the experiment will use an existing platform and existing diagnostics or will require new capabilities and/or new diagnostics. - (2) Equipment: Information on the experimental equipment requirements of the projects, including both standard equipment items, which may be provided by UR/LLE, and any special equipment to be purchased or provided by the applicant. - (3) Targets: Describe proposed target types, number, suppliers, and method of obtaining targets.
 PIs and their institution are responsible for targets.
-Applicants are urged to discuss target needs for the proposed experiment with their target suppliers before submitting proposals and confirm the discussion. - (d) Project Timetable and Shot Plan: (a) Outline all the important activities or phases of the project including supporting activities and (b) provide a shot plan including decision points and contingency plan if results significantly differ from prediction. - (e) Merit Review Criteria Discussion: The section should briefly address each of the merit review criterion listed in Part V, Section A.
+Applicants are urged to discuss target needs for the proposed experiment with their target suppliers (and LLE for LLE-specific target support) before submitting proposals and confirm the discussion.

+- (d) Project Timetable and Shot Plan: (a) Outline all the important activities or phases of the project including supporting activities and (b) provide a shot plan including decision points and contingency plan if results significantly differ from prediction. - (e) Merit Review Criteria Discussion: The section should briefly address each of the merit review criterion listed in Part V, Sec.
+A.